gregschmit/dotfiles/README.md

-# Greg's Home Directory Dotfiles
+# My Home Directory Dotfiles

 This is my personal collection of dotfiles (and some miscellaneous files).